-Basilica of Saint Mary of the Angels (Basilica di Santa Maria degli Angeli) is a papal church in Assisi, outside city walls, about 4 kilometers from the historic centre.
-The Basilica shelters the Porziuncola, a small church where the Franciscan movement started and, at the same time, the most sacred place for the Franciscan order.
+The Basilica of Santa Maria degli Angeli is a papal basilica in Assisi, located outside the city walls, about 3 kilometers away from the historical center.
+The basilica shelters the Porziuncola, a small chapel where the Franciscan movement started, the most sacred place for the Franciscan order.

 ART AND ARCHITECTURE

-On the façade of the Porziuncola, above the entrance, is the fresco by Johann Friedrich Overbeck, depicting Saint Francis receiving the indulgence from the Christ, known as the “Pardon of Assisi”.
+On the facade of the Porziuncola, above the entrance, is the fresco by Johann Friedrich Overbeck, depicting Saint Francis receiving the indulgence from the Christ, also known as the Pardon of Assisi.